 An instrumental variable (denoted $Z$) is a randomized or quasi-randomized variable that can be used to estimate the causal effect of an exposure (or risk factor, denoted $X$) on an outcome ($Y$) in the presence of arbitrary unmeasured confounding \cite{greenland2000}.
 An instrumental variable satisfies three assumptions: \begin{itemize} \item[i)] association with the exposure: $Z \not\independent X$; \item[ii)] independence from confounders (denoted $U$) of the exposure--outcome association: $Z \independent U$; \item[iii)] independence from the outcome conditional on the exposure and confounders: $Z \independent Y | X, U$. \end{itemize} The assumptions imply that an instrumental variable cannot have a direct effect on the outcome, but instead any effect is mediated via the exposure (this is known as the exclusion restriction assumption) \cite{clarke2012}.
 A directed acyclic graph illustrating these assumptions is given as Figure~\ref{dag}.

 The instrumental variable assumptions are restrictive and often unrealistic in practice.
 One way of assessing whether these assumptions are satisfied is to compare the causal estimates from several proposed instrumental variables \cite{small2007}.
 If the instrumental variable assumptions are satisfied, and under additional parametric assumptions (sufficient conditions are linearity of the instrumental variable--exposure, instrumental variable--outcome and exposure--outcome relationships with no effect heterogeneity), the same causal parameter is estimated by each of the instrumental variables \cite{didelez2007}.
-In this paper, we use the term `candidate instrument' to describe a variable that is hypothesized to satisfy the instrumental variable assumptions, without prejudicing whether the assumptions are satisfied or not.
+In this paper, we use the term `candidate instrument' to describe a variable that is associated with the exposure and hypothesized to satisfy the other instrumental variable assumptions, without prejudicing whether those assumptions are satisfied or not.